 - Washington DC’s complete streets policy, signed in 2010, applies to all transportation planning, design, review, operations, major maintenance projects (such as milling and overlay), new construction and reconstruction projects, except where prohibited by law.

 - The training for planning and design staff, as well as police officers in DC, is excellent.
 Since 2005, DDOT has partnered with the DC Metropolitan Police Department (MPD) to offer trainings for officers on bicycle and pedestrian safety, law, and effective enforcement techniques.
-To date, 400 officers have received the training and in 2011, DDOT prepared a training presentation module for computer-based distance learning that must be completed by all MPD officers.
+In 2011, DDOT prepared a training presentation module for computer-based distance learning that must be completed by all MPD officers.

 - DC’s Downtown Business Improvement District led the effort to develop a citywide wayfinding signage system.
 More than 30 stakeholder groups were involved in the process and the system is now expanding to neighborhoods beyond downtown.